-Always alert the healthcare team if you recognize any changes in the person you are caring for, so the team can assess the patient as quickly as possible.
+Always alert the healthcare team if you recognize any changes in the person you care for, so the team can assess the patient as quickly as possible.
 One of these assessments may include the ICE test, which can help detect a neurologic side effect called ICANS.
-The ICE test includes asking the person you are caring for to answer simple questions and perform certain exercises, such as:
+The ICE test includes asking the person you care for to answer simple questions and perform certain exercises, such as: